sigmabeta/xiv-real-book/README.md

 The XIV Real Book contains three tunes from each of the five expansions, for a total of fifteen songs.
 The scope may eventually expand to include themes from 1.0, or additional tunes from each era.

-## Goals
-Priorities for inclusion in the project include, but are not limited to:

-- **Relevance to the canon**: Are other songs based on this one?
-Does it represent a pivotal moment in the story?
-- **Playability**: Can someone be expected to perform a reasonable facsimile of the song with just a lead sheet?
-- **Bopitude**: Does the community tend to enjoy the song?
-Are there memes of it?
-Is it frequently covered?

-Priorities when transcribing a song include:

-- **Accuracy**: When possible, we strive to get as close as possible to the correct notes, rhythms, and chords as presented in the original track.
-- **Readability**: Sometimes "correct" engraving techniques can create confusing loop patterns or extreme information density; we avoid confusion when possible without sacrificing too much accuracy.
-- **Brevity**: Not every single counter melody, grace note, or second voice needs to be included; if an element of the song is not absolutely critical to its reproduction, we omit it.
-- **Intent**: In instances where dense mixing of the original song makes things hard to hear, we attempt to deduce the original intent.
-Other sources may be consulted in the process of doing so, but we limit these to official covers and rearrangements.
-In addition, XIV's heavy use of live performers can create questions of interpretation, and we focus on intent in these situations as well.

 ## Downloads

 - [PDFs of each song](/pdf/individual)